Banner Corporation (BANR)'s Financial Results Comparing With Atlantic Capital Bancshares Inc. (NASDAQ:ACBI) | New Business Observer

 |1%

-Banner Corporation has a 0.77 beta, while its volatility is 23.00% which is less volatile than Standard & Poor’s 500.
-Atlantic Capital Bancshares Inc.’s 8.00% less volatile than Standard & Poor’s 500 which is a result of the 0.92 beta.
+A 0.77 beta indicates that Banner Corporation is 23.00% less volatile compared to Standard & Poor’s 500.
+Atlantic Capital Bancshares Inc.’s 0.92 beta is the reason why it is 8.00% less volatile than Standard & Poor’s 500.

 Analyst Ratings

-Ratings and Recommendations for Banner Corporation and Atlantic Capital Bancshares Inc. can be find in next table.
+The next table highlights the given recommendations and ratings for Banner Corporation and Atlantic Capital Bancshares Inc.

 |Sell Ratings